 Mr. Alex Trauger, MetroPlan Orlando staff, provided a preview of the 2045 MTP Cost Feasible Plan.
-The MTP Cost Feasible Plan will be presented to the MetroPlan Orlando Board for approval at the December 9th meeting.
+He noted the MTP Cost Feasible Plan would be presented to the MetroPlan Orlando Board for approval at the December 9th meeting.
 Mr. Trauger reviewed the planning process, the new planning approach and the cost feasible plan development.
 He covered the key topics for the 2045 Plan along with the budget allocations and their year of expenditure.
-In addition, Mr. Trauger provided information on Interstate/Strategic Intermodal System, National/State Highway System, Offstate Highway system Capacity, TSMO/ITS and Complete Street, Pedestrian/Bicycle/Trail, Regional Transit and locally funded projects in the Plan.
+In addition, Mr. Trauger provided information on Interstate/Strategic Intermodal System, National/State Highway System, Off-State Highway System Capacity, TSMO/ITS and Complete Street, Pedestrian/Bicycle/Trail, Regional Transit and locally funded projects in the Plan.
 He concluded his presentation with a summary of funding available and unfunded needs along with takeaways.
-Discussion ensued regarding why some counties had more funding available and the fast-moving availability of electric batteries for vehicles.